Kingmanish25/ai-python-engineering-portfolio/ai-ml-generative-ai-projects/advanced-stock-forecasting/README.md

 # Dataset

-The dataset contains historical stock market data with over **11,000 records**.
+The dataset contains historical stock market data with more than **11,000 records**.

 Features included: